baldwindunn919/notes/README.md

 # 2023-11-21
 - "Programming wisdom for today: Always strive to write clean, maintainable code.
 It may take a little more time upfront, but it will save you and your team countless hours in the long run.
 Remember, code is read much more often than it is written."

+# 2023-11-22
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and make progress more quickly.
+Use a task management tool, such as Trello or Asana, to keep track of your task list and prioritize them accordingly.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working through a complex problem, take the time to plan your approach and outline the steps you will take to solve it.
+Creating a detailed plan will ensure you don't waste time on unnecessary tasks and can help guide you through the process more smoothly.
+You can use tools like Microsoft Project or Google' s Todoist to help with planning.
+3. Stay organized: As you work on projects, maintaining an organized workspace and codebase is vital for efficiency and clarity.
+Organize your files, projects and libraries in a logical manner, using version control systems like Git to track changes and coordinate team efforts.
+Additionally, keep your code clean and well-documented, making it easy to understand and maintain in the future.